mohamedsorour1998/MarketX/MarketX-backend/README.md

 ### Products

 * List and create products, also filter them by category: `GET, POST /products/`
-* Search for products by keyword: `GET, POST /products/search/`
+* Search for products by keyword: `GET /products/search/`
 * Retrieve, update, and delete a specific product: `GET, PUT, DELETE /products/<int:pk>/`

 ### Authentication